 For example.
-Do not Substituting Buttermilk with Milk in a recipe.
-Your taking away the acid – instead add lemon juice to the milk so the baking soda can work better.
+Do not substitute buttermilk with milk in a recipe.
+You're taking away the acid – instead, add lemon juice to the milk so the baking soda can work better.

 - Baking powder is basically just baking soda with acid added in.

 It has just enough acid to use up the sodium carbonate.
-Making it more safer to use.
+Making it safer to use.